Genuinely Robust Inference for Clustered Data: Fragility of the Conventional CR Methods

-Thus, the CLT for $\hat\theta$ fails, and the asymptotic distribution will be non-normal.
-We provide more discussions about this example in Appendix \ref{sec:appendix:self_normalized}.
+which differs from the Gaussian characteristic function.
+Thus, the CLT for $\hat{\theta}$ fails.
+Further discussion of this example is provided in Appendix~\ref{sec:appendix:self_normalized}.

-In summary, the stable index $\alpha$ determines the convergence rate and further the asymptotic distribution.
-First, the tail heaviness of $N_g$ translates to that of $S_g$ when intra-cluster correlation is non-trivial.
-This results in the t-ratio of the convenctional CR method being asymptotically normal \textit{if and only if} $\alpha = 2$ - See Theorem \ref{thm:iff} and Proposition \ref{prop:boot} below.
+In summary, the stability index $\alpha$ determines both the convergence rate and the limiting distribution.
+When intra-cluster correlation is non-trivial, the tail heaviness of $N_g$ carries over to that of $S_g$.
+Consequently, the $t$-ratio of the conventional CR method is asymptotically normal \textit{if and only if} $\alpha = 2$.
+While we currently present heuristic arguments in a simplified setting, we formalize and generalize this claim in Theorem~\ref{thm:iff} and Proposition~\ref{prop:boot} below.

-Second, when $\alpha\in(1,2)$, the convergence rate is slower than $\sqrt{G}$ and the asymptotic distribution is non-normal.
-However, no method based on the quantile of the asymptotic distribution of the t-ratio of the OLS estimator can uniformly control size over $\alpha \in [1,2]$ as the t-ratio fails to converge in distribution to a limit at $\alpha = 1$.

-Third, an even more extreme case is when $\alpha<1$.
-In such scenarios, the population problem of the OLS may not be well-defined as $\E[\|X_g'X_g\|]$ and $\E[\|S_g\|]$ fail to exist, leading to an identification failure for the OLS estimator.
-This echoes the conclusion in \cite{kojevnikov2021some}, who show the impossibility of consistent variance estimation under the presence of a single unignorably large cluster.
-This scenario corresponds to an arbitrarily small $\alpha$, reflecting extremely heavy tail of $N_g$.

-\begin{remark}[Bias from Trimming Large Clusters] In practice, researchers may trim large clusters by randomly selecting \( k \) observations from clusters where \( N_g > k \).
-While this approach may mitigate issues arising from non-normal limiting distributions caused by the heavy-tailed nature of \( N_g \), it can introduce bias, thereby compromising the validity of inference.
-To illustrate this, consider the following:
+\begin{remark}[Bias from Trimming Large Clusters] In practice, researchers may trim large clusters with $N_g > k$ for some threshold $k$.
+While such trimming may appear to mitigate problems arising from non-Gaussian limiting distributions induced by unignorably large clusters, it introduces bias and thereby undermines the validity of inference.
+Consider

-Here, \( \theta(k) \) represents what the trimmed estimator identifies, while \( \lambda(k) \) denotes a potential bias term.
-This bias, \( \lambda(k) \), can be nonzero if the distribution of \( Y_{g} \) depends on \( N_g \).
-For readability, we decide to suppress details of this bias, which are available upon request. \end{remark}
+Here, $\theta(k)$ represents the estimand of the trimmed procedure, while $\lambda(k)$ denotes the associated bias term.
+This bias $\lambda(k)$ is generally nonzero whenever the distribution of $Y_{g}$ depends on $N_g$.
+Hence, naively trimming large clusters can result in invalid inference. $\blacktriangle$ \end{remark}